 What fascinates me is how people, including professional responders, volunteers and citizens, give meaning to what they actually do during crisis situations.
 That is, I am interested in their concrete practices and how they operate in complex (over)organized and demanding environments both in Western and non-Western context.
 In my research and teaching I draw on a wide range of disciplines in the social sciences and humanities.
 I like to work in a multi-disciplinary fashion.
 As an ‘academic traveler’ I walk(ed) in the fields of systems and computer engineering, innovation studies, history of science and technology, science and technology studies, organization and public administration studies, higher education studies, surveillance studies and criminology, urban studies, and crisis and disaster management.

 Since 1998 I have been teaching in the courses Organizational Behavior, Technology Assessment, Organizational Politics, Public Administration and Safety, Media, Technology and Modern Culture, Organization Theory, and Advanced Qualitative Research Methods.
-I supervise(d) 95 Master-students and I am/was involved as a co-promotor in 10 promotions.
+I supervise(d) over 100 Master-students and I am/was involved as a co-promotor in 10 promotions.

 I was born in the Hague, the Netherlands, at 22 April 1969.
 Today I live in Amsterdam with my wife, prof. Halleh Ghorashi.
 I am chair of the board of Cybersoek, a social/cultural center for digital education in east Amsterdam.